Immigration information

 If you wish to change any of the terms and conditions on your study permit, you must submit a completed Application to Change Conditions or Extend Your Stay in Canada as a Student.

-If you are a post-secondary student with a valid study permit, you do not need to change your study permit if you want to change your program of study but stay at the same institution.
-You may change your program, field of study or level of study (e.g. from the bachelor level to the master’s level) without applying for a new study permit.
-You do not need to apply for a change to the condition of your study permit, either.
-You may continue to use your study permit as long as it is valid.
+If you are a post-secondary student with a valid study permit, you do not need to apply for a new study permit if you want to change your program of study, field of study or level of study (e.g. from the bachelor level to the master’s level), once you keep studying at the same institution.
+You may continue to use your study permit as long as it is valid and there is no condition imposed on your study permit limiting change of your study program.

 Applying for a temporary resident visa after coming to Canada